-The Teachers' Retirement System shall pay for reasonable travel expenses in accordance with the State Travel Reimbursement Act (74 O.S. §§500.1 et seq.) and Board policy, including actual transportation and related lodging and subsistence.
-While traveling, Trustees and staff may accept meals provided by third parties, subject to the limitations set forth in Chapter 6 - Ethical and Fiduciary Conduct herein.
+TRS shall pay for reasonable travel expenses, including for approved Board education, in accordance with the State Travel Reimbursement Act (74 O.S. §§500.1 et seq.) and Board policy.
+This includes actual transportation and related lodging and subsistence.
+While traveling, Trustees and staff may accept meals provided by third parties, subject to the limitations and disclosure requirements set forth in Chapter 5 herein - Ethical and Fiduciary Conduct.
 In these situations, per diem reimbursement for such meals cannot be claimed.

-Submission of claims for reimbursement for all travel expenses shall be made on a timely basis but no later than the close of the fiscal year or as soon thereafter as reasonably possible and shall be accompanied by receipts.
-Claims for reimbursement shall be submitted on the form then in use by the System and presented to the Executive Director.
+Travel expense reimbursement claims shall be submitted on a timely basis but no later than the close of the fiscal year or as soon thereafter as reasonably possible and shall be accompanied by receipts.
+Claims for reimbursement shall be submitted to the Executive Director on the form then in use by the System.

 Situations may arise where third parties offer payments, advances, or reimbursements for travel, including actual transportation and related lodging and subsistence to TRS Trustees or staff.
-Prior to accepting these payments, the Trustee or staff should have the arrangement reviewed and approved by TRS General Counsel to ensure that the payment is in accordance with applicable Oklahoma Ethics Commission laws and rules as well as Board policy.
+Prior to accepting these payments, the Trustee or staff should have the arrangement reviewed and approved by TRS General Counsel to ensure that the payment is in accordance with applicable Executive Orders, Oklahoma Ethics Commission laws and rules as well as Board policy.